What is Course Resource Lists?

 Once you've added the Library Resource List tool link in your Blackboard course site, you can submit your reading list to the library to process.

-For instructions please watch the short videos below or refer to our 10 Steps Guide.
+For instructions please watch the short videos below or read our 10 Steps Guide.

 Create your Course Resource List